antononcube/Raku-WWW-OpenAI/README.md

 openai-chat-completion([ system => $preEmojify, user => 'Python sucks, Raku rocks, and Perl is annoying'], max-tokens => 200, format => 'values')
 ```
 ```
-# 🐍 Python 🤮, 🦝 Raku 🤘, and Perl 😠 are 🔀 annoying.
+# 🐍 Python 😠 sucks, 💥 Raku 🤘 rocks, and 🐪 Perl 😒 is annoying
 ```

 For more examples see the document ["Chat-completion-examples"](./docs/Chat-completion-examples_woven.md).